mbss-libraries/nestjs-core/README.md

-# Optional package for whit-apps
+# Core package for nestjs
+## Includes some core files to start nestjs project faster from scratch
+- Includes default models, controlle and routes